 3.2.
 Parallel Garbage Collector

-It’s the default GC of the JVM and sometimes called Throughput Collectors.
-Unlike Serial Garbage Collector, this uses multiple threads for managing heap space.
-But it also freezes other application threads while performing GC.
+It's the default GC of the JVM, and sometimes called Throughput Collectors.
+Unlike Serial Garbage Collector, it uses multiple threads for managing heap space, but it also freezes other application threads while performing GC.

 The numbers of garbage collector threads can be controlled with the command-line option -XX:ParallelGCThreads=<N>.